PREPARING FOR YOUR HEADSHOT SESSION

 clothes that are form-fitting

-layers - a jacket or sweater that works well with one of your tops
+layers, a jacket or sweater that works with your tops

 Try to avoid: